microsoft/powercat-code-components/PeoplePicker/readme.md

 UserCollection
 ```

-Note : In Step 1, we are making a consequentive request to get UserPhoto.
+Note : In Step 1, we are making a consecutive request to get UserPhoto.
 This leads to increase in time of fetching the results.
 If you want to decrease the fetching time and can compromise on not showing the profile images, then use the below code instead of UserCollection & Skip Step 1) altogether.

 ```Power Fx
 Office365Users.SearchUser({searchTerm:Self.SearchText,top:500})